heirloompixels/amp.torc.art/content/editions.md

 Our initial flurry of releases sample the flavor of what is to come from our press.
 These editions span genres and meanings for what books can be - they also fully embody the idea of Truth or Consequences, NM.

-Preorders of our publications.
-The innagural batch of books is heavily currated to represent the diversity and range of voices in Truth or Consequences, New Mexico.

 ## a.m.p. #1: Nonlinear Memories

 Collecting memories inspiried by a place, but not necessarily of a place.
 Inspirations and attributions, thanks and misgivings.